DrNoris/SocialNetwork/README.md

 - **Controllers**: I learned about the concept of controllers and how they manage communication between the frontend and backend.

-- **Object-Oriented Programming (OOP)**: Even though I have eperince in OOP (see my OOP repositories on my GitHub page) I applied various OOP principles such as abstraction, inheritance, and clean code practices to make the project maintainable and extensible.
+- **Object-Oriented Programming (OOP)**: Even though I have experience in OOP (see my OOP repositories on my GitHub page) I applied various OOP principles such as abstraction, inheritance, and clean code practices to make the project maintainable and extensible.

 - **Pagination**: Implemented pagination to efficiently handle large datasets in the UI.